 - Use 1 mason jar for everyone in your home (only 1 registration required) or use a jar per person (register individually).

 - If anyone in your home uses disposable diapers, they can be exempted from the challenge since it is a difficult change for a short period.
-We encourage you though to consider using an alternative (i.e. cloth diapers).
+We encourage you though to consider trying an alternative such as cloth diapers.

 - If you are the only one taking the challenge in your home, consider using a smaller jar.